-- Using the IAR Embedded Workbench® and the IAR C-SPY® Debugger, refer to the IAR Embedded Workbench® IDE User Guide - Programming for the IAR C/C++ Compiler, refer to the IAR C/C++ Compiler Reference Guide or the IAR C/C++ Development Guide - Programming for the IAR Assembler, refer to the IAR Assembler Reference Guide - Using the IAR linker and library tools, refer to the IAR Linker and Library Tools Reference Guide or the IAR C/C++ Development Guide - Using the MISRA C 1998 rules, refer to the IAR Embedded Workbench® MISRA C:1998 Reference Guide - Using the runtime library, refer to the Library Reference information, available in the IAR Embedded Workbench IDE online help system.
+- Using the IAR Embedded Workbench®, refer to the IAR Embedded Workbench® IDE User Guide or the IAR Project management and Building Guide - Using the IAR C-SPY® Debugger, refer to the IAR Embedded Workbench® IDE User Guide or the C-SPY Debugging Guide - Programming for the IAR C/C++ Compiler, refer to the IAR C/C++ Compiler Reference Guide or the IAR C/C++ Development Guide - Programming for the IAR Assembler, refer to the IAR Assembler Reference Guide - Using the IAR linker and library tools, refer to the IAR Linker and Library Tools Reference Guide or the IAR C/C++ Development Guide - Using the MISRA C 1998 rules, refer to the IAR Embedded Workbench® MISRA C:1998 Reference Guide - Using the runtime library, refer to the Library Reference information, available in the IAR Embedded Workbench IDE online help system.

 All of these guides are delivered in hypertext PDF or HTML format on the installation media.
-Some of them are also delivered as printed books.